 NECESSARY LEGAL PAGES ON YOUR SITE FOR BOOK BLOGGING

-Know that whenever you accept free items as gifts or make money blogging, if you earn over a particular threshold, you have to pay taxes either as self-employed or as a business (if you registered as such like an LLC or S-Corps).
+Know that whenever you accept free items as gifts or make money blogging, if you earn over a particular threshold, you have to pay taxes either as self-employed or as a business.

 I am not a lawyer, but a blogger in my community is.
-Amira from A Self-Guru is a lawyer and blogger who helps bloggers protect themselves, even if you only make $1000 a year from your blog.
+Amira from A Self-Guru is a lawyer and blogger who helps bloggers protect themselves, even if you only make a few hundred dollars a year from your blog.

 Step 4: Start Book Blogging!
 Read Books To Review And Request Free Titles